ireneorichie/docs/serving/accessing-logs.md

    * To manually navigate to the [Configure an index pattern](http://localhost:8001/api/v1/namespaces/monitoring/services/kibana-logging/proxy/app/kibana#/management/kibana/indices) page, you click **Management** > **Index Patterns**.

-1. Specify the index pattern by entering the corresponding Elasticsearch index in the `Index pattern`.
+1. Individually configure an index pattern by entering the corresponding Elasticsearch index in the `Index pattern`.
 You should append the `*` wildcard to match all variants, for example: `logstash-*` or `zipkin*`.

 1. In the `Time Filter field name`, indicate the value of the global time that you want to use to filter the data.